-Every finance leader is carrying software costs they haven't fully reviewed.
 Licenses that should have been cancelled.
 Renewals that went through without a second look.
 Spend that happened outside any formal process.
-The question isn't whether those problems exist.
-It's whether you find them first.
+None of it feels urgent until someone else is looking at it during due diligence.

 Who you'll hear from